apache/cloudstack-docs-install/source/hypervisor/kvm.rst

 New in 4.11 is the ability to bypass storing a template on secondary storage, and instead directly downloading a 'template' from an alternate remote location.
-In order to facilitate this the **Aria2** (https://aria2.github.io/) package must be installed on the KVM host.
+In order to facilitate this the **Aria2** (https://aria2.github.io/) package must be installed on all of your KVM hosts.

 As this package often is not available in standard distribution repos, you will need to install the package from your preferred source.